vinmill/ConwaysGameOfLife/README.md

-# A perdictive implementation of conway's game of life
+# A predictive implementation of conway's game of life

 ## Project Summary